The precise tail behavior of the total progeny of a killed branching random walk: Proof of Theorem : The subcritical case Proof of Theorem 2: The subcritical case

-Applying Proposition \ref{p:change-proba}, we see that the trajectory of the spine $(S_n)$ is a random walk that drifts to $+\infty$ under $\Q $, and drifts to $-\infty$ under $\Q^{(\varrho_-)}$, in fact, $\Q[S_1]= \psi'(\varrho_+)>0$ and $\Q^{(\varrho_-)}[S_1] = \psi'(\varrho_-) <0$.
-In particular (see (\ref{subtau-}) and (\ref{subtau+}), changing $S_1$ in $-S_1$ for $\Q^{(\varrho_-)}$), we deduce the existence of $C_R^{(\varrho_-)}>0 $ such that (the second equivalence follows from Lemma \ref{lem:RW}).
-The strategy of the proof of Theorem \ref{t:leaves} (ii) is in the same spirit as in the critical case (i).
+(the second equivalence follows from Lemma \ref{lemRW}).
+The strategy of the proof of Theorem \ref{tleaves}(ii) is in the same spirit as in the critical case (i).
 Recall (\ref{l[a]}) that $\cL[0]$ denotes the set of leaves of the killed branching random walk.
 We give first an estimate on the moments of $\#\cL[0]$.